-With a witch’s curse to break, the couple face a series of challenges, but learn many valuable lessons along the way.
+With a witch’s curse to break, the couple faces a series of challenges but learns many valuable lessons along the way.
 They also bond with their new friends and find camaraderie in the most unexpected places.
 Just when it seems that everyone’s wishes had come true, an unexpected twist rises up to bring disastrous consequences.
 The story was well written, and the entire cast gave professional performances.
 By the end of the show, they had the crowd on their feet for a rousing standing ovation.

 Dinner and a Show